Vxrpenter/docs/docs/Setup/Installation/nwapi.md

 # Installation for NWAPI

-NWAPI is the preinstalled plugins api for SCP: Secret Laboratory servers and does not need any extra installation
+NWAPI is the preinstalled plugin api for SCP: Secret Laboratory servers and does not need any extra installation

 ## Getting the CedMod release